My Quiet Kitchen

 Smooth and creamy Tahini Caesar Dressing tastes great on so much more than salad!

 Homemade croutons are seriously the best.
-If they're not something you make very often (or ever), I hope I can convince you to give it a try.
+If they're not something you make very often (or ever), I hope I can convince you to give them a try.

 Sourdough is probably my favorite bread to use for croutons but really, you can make it work with most any sturdy bread.

-With the cubed bread spread out on a baking sheet, simply drizzle it with olive oil, then sprinkle with salt, dried thyme, and garlic powder.
+2. Arrange the cubed bread in a single layer on a baking sheet.
+Drizzle it with olive oil, then sprinkle with salt, dried thyme, and garlic powder.
 You can eyeball the amounts for these.
 Just go with your gut!

 Vegan Caesar Salad with crisp romaine and seasoned croutons.